-The Hobart Bicycle Advisory Committee provides an advisory, reference and support role to the Council on bike riding issues of relevance to the City of Hobart.
-The Committee is chaired by Alderman Philip Cocker and membership includes Alderman Jeff Briscoe, Alderman Helen Burnet, Alderman Anna Reynolds, Alderman Bill Harvey and representatives from State Government, University of Tasmania, RACT, Tasmania Police, Bicycle Network, Cycling South and community representatives.
+The Hobart Bicycle Advisory Committee provides advice, reference and support services to the City of Hobart on bike riding issues.
+The committee is chaired by Alderman Philip Cocker and members include Alderman Jeff Briscoe, Alderman Helen Burnet, Alderman Anna Reynolds, Alderman Bill Harvey and representatives from the State Government, University of Tasmania, RACT, Tasmania Police, Bicycle Network, Cycling South and community representatives.

-The Terms of Reference have recently been reviewed and endorsed by the Council on 6 March 2017.
+The Terms of Reference have recently been reviewed and were endorsed by the Council on 5 March 2017.

 The Hobart City Council Principal Bicycle Network

-The Principal Bicycle Network was adopted in 2008 and is a representation of the arterial routes that could be developed to improve the cycling amenity of Hobart for its residents and visitors.
+The Principal Bicycle Network is a representation of the arterial routes that could be developed to improve the cycling amenity of Hobart for its residents and visitors.